 2012 • 8 • 20

-I was definitely enjoying our trek up the volcano to the crater but I was just having a teeny bit of problem.
-There I was trekking up an active volcano but I was worried that something else was gonna explode — my bladder.
+There I was hiking up an active volcano and I was worried that something else was gonna explode — my bladder.
 I gotta pee.
 Really bad.

-One of the “horsemen” (why does it sound so apocalyptic?) urged me to just unload somewhere but I didn’t want to do something inappropriate in a place that I highly respect so I pretended I didn’t hear that ridiculous suggestion.
-At that point, there really was not much choice other than sucking it up and holding it until we reach the summit.
+One of the “horsemen” (why does it sound so apocalyptic?) urged me to just unload anywhere, but I couldn’t.
+There really was not much choice other than sucking it up and holding it until we reach the summit.
 There might be a restroom at the Tourist Area at the top, I thought.
 I decided to just enjoy the view despite my bloody bladder.
-After all, it had always been a dream to trek Taal Volcano.

 Finding a Boat to the Volcano

 Peter was the first to greet us as we made our way down a steep slope to the grounds of Taal Lake Yacht Club.
 He led us across the fiery red petal-covered lake bank to a hut by the shore where we were entertained by a staff member.
 Taal Lake Yacht Club (TLYC) is in Talisay, Batangas.
 While it is a “club,” it is open to non-members and it actually offers more than boat rentals to the volcano.
 Here, you can kayak and sail, and if you don’t know how, they can even teach you.
 But that’s for another blog post.